-Take note here, there is one major disadvantage with Paravirtualization.
-You need a region-specific kernel object for each Linux instance.
+With that in mind, it’s helpful to take note that there is one major disadvantage with Paravirtualization: You need a region-specific kernel object for each Linux instance.
 Consider a scenario where you want to recover or build an instance in some other AWS region.
 In that scenario, you need to find a matching kernel — which can be tedious and complex.
-Nevertheless, I can’t say that this is the only reason that Amazon now recommends using the HVM virtualization versions of latest generation of their instances: there are a number of additional recent enhancements in HVM virtualization which have improved its performance greatly.
+Nevertheless, I can’t say that this is the only reason that Amazon now recommends using the HVM virtualization versions of the latest generation of their instances: There are a number of additional recent enhancements in HVM virtualization which have improved its performance greatly.

 Here are some key factors that contributed to Hardware Virtual Machine’s closing the performance gap with Paravirtualization: